UpstageAI/dataverse/README.md

 ```

 ### 🌠 Dataverse is ready to use AWS S3!
-> now you are ready to use `Datavers` with AWS!
-Every other details will be handled by `Datavers`!
+> now you are ready to use `Dataverse` with AWS!
+Every other details will be handled by `Dataverse`!

 ```python
 s3a_src_url = "s3a://your-awesome-bucket/your-awesome-data-old.parquet"